vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

       div [ ClassName "column" ] [ ] ]
 ```

-This changes our page to display "Our New Counter value: " instead of "Counter value: " like the original Counter page.
+This changes our page to display "Our New Counter value: " instead of "Counter value: " in the original Counter page.

-### Setting up the Handlers
+### Editing the Discriminated Union and Record

-Same as the previous blog post, we need to add a union case for our new page.
+Same as the previous blog post, we need to change the Page discriminated union to include our new page.
 Then we modify the toHash function to give an url for the new page.
 Open up "src/Global.fs" and modify the following

 ```fsharp
 type Page =